Artturi Lehkonen

-Artturi Aleksanteri Lehkonen (born 4 July 1995) is a Finnish professional ice hockey player for the Colorado Avalanche of the National Hockey League (NHL).
+Artturi Aleksanteri Lehkonen (born 4 July 1995) is a Finnish professional ice hockey player who is a left winger for the Colorado Avalanche of the National Hockey League (NHL).
 He was selected in the second round, 55th overall, by the Montreal Canadiens in the 2013 NHL entry draft, where he spent the first six seasons of his NHL career.
 Known as a defensively-minded forward, Lehkonen famously scored series-winning overtime goals in two consecutive Stanley Cup semifinals against the Vegas Golden Knights (2021) and Edmonton Oilers (2022).
-He won the Stanley Cup with the Avalanche in 2022, scoring the Stanley Cup-clinching goal in Game Six.
+He won the Stanley Cup with the Avalanche in 2022, scoring the Stanley Cup-clinching goal in game six of the Final.

 Internationally, Lehkonen has competed for the Finnish men's national team, winning medals at the U18 and U20 world championships.

 Playing career

 Lehkonen was born in Piikkiö, but grew up in Turku.
 He played for TuTo and TPS as a youngster and logged his first minutes in Finland's top-flight Liiga for TPS during the 2011–12 season.
 He then joined fellow Liiga outfit KalPa prior to the 2012–13 campaign.

 On 28 March 2014, Lehkonen opted to leave KalPa of the Finnish Liiga and further his development in the Swedish Hockey League (SHL), in signing a two-year contract with Frölunda HC.
 In his second year in Sweden, the 2015–16 season, he made 49 SHL appearances, tallying 16 goals and 17 assists in the regular season plus 16 games in postseason play with a league-best eleven goals and eight assists en route to claiming the title.
 The 19 points tallied beat Daniel Alfredsson 2004–05 playoffs performance (18pts) to establish a new team record for most points in a single playoff year.
 He was also influential in winning the Champions Hockey League that season, chipping in with twelve points (five goals, seven assists) in 13 outings.